De-matting & Brush Out Services

 Why Dogs Get Matted

-• Curly or wavy coats (Doodles, Poodles, Bichons, Portuguese Water Dogs)
+- Curly or wavy coats (Doodles, Poodles, Bichons, Portuguese Water Dogs, Havanese)

-• Friction areas: behind ears, armpits, collar line
+- Friction areas: behind ears, armpits, collar/harness line, between back legs

-• Getting wet without being fully dried and brushed
+- Getting wet — rain, pool, James River swim — without being fully dried and brushed before the coat curls back up

 Light Matting